MelonMTRS/EyeStep-Reborn/README.txt

 # EyeStep-Reborn
-Full and compact intel x86 disassembler + assembler
+Completely full and compact intel x86 disassembler

 # About
-This is completely original, and table-based from the resources provided at: http://ref.x86asm.net/coder32.html
+This is original and table-based from the resources provided at: http://ref.x86asm.net/coder32.html

-I ask that you give credit in some way for using this in your projects, but that credit can be as simple as leaving my comments in this code :p
+I ask that you give credit in some way for using this in your projects, and at least leave my comments in the code

 # Usage